ThosRTanner/notepad-pp-linter/README.md

 You can adjust your configration by editting the file `Linter++.xml` in `%AppData%\plugins\config\Linter++`.

 There are 5 sections to the configuration file.
-You do need to supply a list of linters if you want to actually lint something, but the rest of the configuration is optional.
+You do need to supply a list of linters, but the rest of the configuration is optional.

+1. Indicator
+1. Messages
+1. Shortcut Keys
+1. Environment Variables
+1. Linters

 A note: Please don't supply empty sections, as this will become an error in the future.
 Just leave them out entirely.